 Sliced Fish with Preserved vegetables in warm pot ($12.95) was a huge pot placed on top of a sterno warmer.
 Lots of tender fish in a robust broth.

 Stirred Flour Ball with Three Flavors ($9.95) was a stir-fried mix of beige colored diced wheat flour bits topped with a couple slices of shrimp, fish, and chicken.
 A Shanghai rice cake-like dish, with lots of crisp zucchini and peas and carrots rounded out this solid home style cooked dish.
 We also tried the version with chicken and another with lamb and found it equally as good.
 The al dente flower balls will test your chopstick skills.

 Sauteed Pork Liver Beijing Style ($9.95) is a classic dish full of strong flavored liver with a bit of a kick.

 House special hot chicken wings ($13.95) were piping hot out of the fryer and stellar.
 Not overly spicy, tender and juicy on the inside.
 Messy but worth it.
 Up there with San Tung’s.

-Fried Sweet Cake Beijing Style dessert ($6.95) is also not on the menu and is a version of a Pan Fried Red Bean Dumplings or a chopped up dim sum style Sesame ball.
+Fried Sweet Cake Beijing Style dessert ($8.50) is a version of a Pan Fried Red Bean Dumplings or a chopped up dim sum style Sesame ball.
 A sprinkle of sugar on top of the fairly low key red bean.
 It was even better the next day when we pan fried it.

 Homemade Chilled milk pudding was available at the Irving Street location.
 They were kind enough to let us try one.
 Very smooth with light milk flavors.
 On our next visit, they did not have any.